mlombera94/mlombera94.github.io/_posts/2021-02-10-harry_potter_text_analysis.md

     theme(legend.position="none") # Flip cartesian coordinates so horizontal becomes vertical vice versa.
 ```

-{% include gallery2 caption="The top words in each novel include the main characters, Harry, Hermione, and Ron but also include other characters such as Dumbledore and Hagrid" %}
+{% include gallery id="gallery2" caption="The top words in each novel include the main characters, Harry, Hermione, and Ron but also include other characters such as Dumbledore and Hagrid" %}

 Finally, generating word clouds is another useful way to visualize the frequency of words by novel.
 ```r